bteger508/secure-sms-chat-plugin/Documentation/Deployment.md

   - potential errors likely reference a path error:
   - make sure you are pointing to the correct file, calling from the correct directory, or type cases are correct
 7. To run the API:
-     -- cd into <your local repo>/SignalRChat
+     -- `cd` into <your local repo>/SignalRChat
      -- run the command `dotnet run`
 8. To shut down the API, press CONTROL + C in your terminal (Works on Mac and Windows).

-To run the API:
-      -- cd into <local repository>/SignalRChat
-      -- run the command `dotnet run`

   Once running a API skeleton wep page should be available at http://localhost:5000/

-## Troubleshooting
+### Troubleshooting the API
 If the project does not run properly first try the following:
 1. Check to make sure that docker desktop is running properly
 2. If you are running the application from the command line, check to make sure you are in the root directory of the repository.